christopher-ward/SCIP-Accessibility/index.md

 #### Keyboard Traversal
   - When moving through the site by keyboard, all the clickable elements that are interacted with by mouse, should also be navigable by keyboard.
 Using the tab key will progress you through the clickable elements.
 It is important to have an easily visible visual aid, or box, to tell where the current "focus" is on the page.
 Many links on the site have very subtle focus or none at all
     - Most of the links have a focus box but is quite small
-      - Also effected by low contrast but could improve with contrast issue fix
+      - Also affected by low contrast but could improve with contrast issue fix
       - Could also help to slightly increase size
     - The rounded links only have some focus
     - The dark square links on the Fellowship page have no focus at all